pycommute.expression

 class pycommute.expression.Generator

-Abstract algebra generator
+Abstract algebra generator.

 __eq__(self: pycommute.expression.Generator, g2: pycommute.expression.Generator) bool